-Status Standard Program-assigned Field Supervisors and On-Site Mentors are trained in supervision, oriented to the supervisory role, and informed of program expectations for supervision. these expectations include knowledge about program curriculum and assessments, including the TPEs and the TPAs: Field Supervisor Orientation Agenda On-Site Mentor Orientation Agenda The program provides On Site Mentors a minimum of 10 hours of initial The program provides On-Site Mentors a minimum of 10 hours of initial orientation: On-Site Mentor Orientation On-Site Mentor Professional Development Agenda On-Site Mentor Professional Development Calendar This orientation additional provides professional development on effective supervision approaches (i.e. Cognitive Coaching) and collaboration opportunities with the District Intern.
+Status Standard Program-assigned Field Supervisors and On-Site Mentors are trained in supervision, oriented to the supervisory role, and informed of program expectations for supervision. these expectations include knowledge about program curriculum and assessments, including the TPEs and the TPAs: Field Supervisor Orientation Agenda On-Site Mentor Orientation Agenda The program provides On-Site Mentors a minimum of 10 hours of initial orientation: On-Site Mentor Orientation On-Site Mentor Professional Development Agenda On-Site Mentor Professional Development Calendar This orientation additional provides professional development on effective supervision approaches (i.e. Cognitive Coaching) and collaboration opportunities with the District Intern.
 This orientation and professional development are available as either in-person or on-line workshops via the Learning Management System, Schoology .
-3c: Criteria for the Selection of Program Supervisors Questions, Comments, Additional Information Needed: How does the program provide and assure that supervisors are Mara knowledgeable about the TPE's and TPA?
-The professional development More information needed tentative calendar does not include current TPEs, and appears to be mute on the topic of the TPA.
-EVIDENCE: Program Standards reflect Redeveloped CalTPA with evidence - District Alterne d Interns Aligned EVIDENCE: Program Standards reflect Redeveloped CalTPA with evidence - Field Supervisors 3d: Criteria for the Selection of District-Employed Supervisors Questions, Comments, Additional Information Needed: How does the program ensure that district employed supervisors remain current in the knowledge and skills for candidate supervision and program More expectations? information The following is embedded in the Program Standards (SEE Program Standard Document): needed Program-assigned Field Supervisors and On-Site Mentors are trained in supervision, oriented to the supervisory role, and informed of program expectations for supervision. these expectations include knowledge about program curriculum and assessments, including the TPEs and the Aligned TPAs: Field Supervisor Orientation Agenda On-Site Mentor Orientation Agenda The program provides On-Site Mentors a minimum of 10 hours of initial orientation:
+3c: Criteria for the Selection of Program Supervisors Ougstions, Comments, Additional Information Mondad: More information needed Questions, Comments, Additional Information Needed: How does the program provide and assure that supervisors are knowledgeable about the TPE's and TPA?
+The professional development tentative calendar does not include current TPEs, and appears to be mute on the topic of the TPA.
+Aligned EVIDENCE: Program Standards reflect Redeveloped CalTPA with evidence - District Interns Ü EVIDENCE: Program Standards reflect Redeveloped CalTPA with evidence - Field Supervisors 3d: Criteria for the Selection of District-Employed Supervisors More Questions, Comments, Additional Information Needed: How does the program ensure that district employed supervisors remain current in the knowledge and skills for candidate supervision and program expectations? information needed The following is embedded in the Program Standards (SEE Program Standard Document): Program-assigned Field Supervisors and On-Site Mentors are trained in supervision, oriented to the supervisory role, and informed of program expectations for supervision. these expectations include knowledge about program curriculum and assessments, including the TPEs and the Aligned TPAs: • Field Supervisor Orientation Agenda On-Site Mentor Orientation Agenda The program provides On-Site Mentors a minimum of 10 hours of initial orientation: